edanBarad/Second-Assignment/README.md

 Overview
 This project contains methods for converting and validating numbers in different bases, ranging from base 2 to base 16.

-Classes
+Classes:

-Ex1
+Ex1:

 This class has methods to:

-Convert a number string in various bases to a decimal (integer) (number2Int).
+number2Int: Convert a number string in different bases to a decimal (integer).

-Check if a string is a valid number in various bases (isNumber).
+isNumber: Check if a string is a valid number in various bases.

-Get the base of a number string (getBase).
+getBase: Get the base of a number string.

-Convert a decimal number to a string in a specified base (int2Number).
+int2Number: Convert a decimal number to a string in any given base.

-Compare two number strings to see if they have the same value (equals).
+equals: Compare two number strings to see if they have the same value.

-Find the index of the largest number in an array (maxIndex).
+maxIndex: Find the index of the largest number in an array.

-Ex1Main
+Ex1Main:

 This class interacts with the user:

-Takes user input for numbers and bases.
+Takes user input for two numbers and bases.

 Validates the input.

 Converts and displays numbers in various bases.

-Performs addition and multiplication of numbers.
+Performs addition and multiplication of the two numbers.

 Finds the maximum number in an array.